 Mina, Devon and I wish you a very Merry Christmas and a joyful holiday season filled with fun, friends and family.

 Share your thoughts!

-Check out the latest news from S&T:
+Check out my holiday message to you and the latest news from S&T:

 Mohammad Dehghani, PhD